Onoto pens: Growth

-In 1921 the De La Rue family sold the De La Rue company to a three-company consortium.
-Two new Onoto models followed, the Onoto metal-cased pencils in 1922 and the first Onoto lever-filler in 1924.
+In 1921 the De La Rue family sold the Thomas De La Rue & Company, Limited to a three-company consortium.
+Two new Onoto models followed, the Onoto metal-cased pencils in 1922 and the first Onoto lever-filler in 1923.
 Three year later all pen manufacture was transferred to Fife, Scotland in 1927.
 Production would continue at a disused paper mill at Strathendry which had been operated by J A Weir, one of the companies involved in the consortium.

 Inter-war period

 During the 1930s, and coinciding with both the Great Depression and the Art Deco period, Onoto pens became even more stylish and colourful.
 New models included streamlined pens with screw caps and ornamental "mounts" were introduced in a wide range of colours.
 Transparent pens with the ink supply visible became popular.
 By the mid-1930s premium-priced Onotos with sterling silver and solid gold overlays became highly desirable models.

 Throughout this period of new ranges and styles, the basic design of the plunger-filling Onoto pen remained the company's main line.
 Although it had developed from the original black chased vulcanite model of 1905 into a stylish marbled plastic Onoto by the late 1940s.